GPCRmd/gpcrmd_vagrant/README.md

     sudo vim /etc/default/jetty
     ```

-   and set the following parameters 'NO_START=0'and JETTY_PORT=8983' for enabling running on start up and setting the listening port with the one that matches with Django.settings.
+   and set the following parameters 'NO_START=0'and JETTY_PORT=8983' for enabling running as a service and setting the listening port with the one that matches with Django.settings.

-4. Bugfix for Ubuntu's logging bug (wrong location for the executable 'rotatelogs'):
+4. Jetty is configured for running on start up, but configuration are in the shared folder that is set up after Jetty start up.
+So, we have to disable jetty auto start up with the folowing command:
     ```
+    sudo update-rc.d jetty disable
+    ```

+5. Bugfix for Ubuntu's logging bug (wrong location for the executable 'rotatelogs'):
+    ```
     sudo sed -i 's/^ROTATELOGS=.*$/ROTATELOGS=\/usr\/bin\/rotatelogs/' /etc/init.d/jetty
     ```

-5. Replace '/etc/solr/solr.xml' by 'solr.xml' from vagrant_gpcrmd.
+6. Replace '/etc/solr/solr.xml' by 'solr.xml' from vagrant_gpcrmd.

-6. Setup directories for gpcrmd configuration files and the generated indexes.
+7. Setup directories for gpcrmd configuration files and the generated indexes.
     ```
     sudo mkdir /var/lib/solr/collection_gpcrmd
     sudo chmod 750 /var/lib/solr/collection_gpcrmd